Training design classes for the marketing executive

 Possible visit to a printer today or during the week.

-Claudia McCue's superb book.
+Claudia McCue's production book.

 As a management person, you may be asked to supervise or even produce desktop-published visual material for your company.